Chicago/open-data-etl-utility-kit/docs/installation-configuration.rst

 utility handles incremental updates and upserting without additional logic in the ETL.

+This framework will work with the version of DataSync in the DataSync directory of this repository, which is named in a way to make the version clear.
+It should be renamed to ``datasync.jar`` in an actual deployment.

 You may install DataSync to any directory.
 Later configuration will direct Kettle to the correct location.